-Addiction.
 Nicotine from cigarettes is as addictive as heroin.
 Nicotine addiction is hard to beat because it changes your brain.
 The brain develops extra nicotine receptors to accommodate the large doses of nicotine from tobacco.
 When the brain stops getting the nicotine it’s used to, the result is nicotine withdrawal.
 You may feel anxious, irritable, and have strong cravings for nicotine.

 Head and Face

-Hearing loss.
-Smoking reduces the oxygen supply to the cochlea, a snail-shaped organ in the inner ear.
+One effect of smoking is reduced oxygen supply to the cochlea, a snail-shaped organ in the inner ear.
 This may result in permanent damage to the cochlea and mild to moderate hearing loss.

-Cavities.
 Smoking takes a toll on your mouth.
 Smokers have more oral health problems than non-smokers, like mouth sores, ulcers and gum disease.
 You are more likely to have cavities and lose your teeth at a younger age.
 You are also more likely to get cancers of the mouth and throat.

-Smoker’s face.
 Smoking can cause your skin to be dry and lose elasticity, leading to wrinkles and stretch marks.
 Your skin tone may become dull and grayish.
 By your early 30s, wrinkles can begin to appear around your mouth and eyes, adding years to your face.

 Smoking raises your blood pressure and puts stress on your heart.
 Over time, stress on the heart can weaken it, making it less able to pump blood to other parts of your body.
 Carbon monoxide from inhaled cigarette smoke also contributes to a lack of oxygen, making the heart work even harder.
 This increases the risk of heart disease, including heart attacks.